bekk/bekk-christmas/post/ux/so-you’ve-opened-figma-now-what.md

 <br/>

-# Where do I begin?
+# So, where do I begin?

 [Download the file](https://www.dropbox.com/s/kwjs6u4wis28dqc/Figma%20101.fig?dl=0) and import it into Figma.
 Then it’s just a matter of opening the file and we’re off!